JonasMelin/gomakuReinforcedAI/readme.md

 player is playing all AI players to see who wins.
 The Q-player is a very simple algortim that plays the game.
 But, no AI player is never allowed to learn from the Q-player.

+It also features a webserver based on javascript and React JS for online gaming!